http-party/node-http-proxy/README.md

 ### Listening for proxy events

 * `error`: The error event is emitted if the request to the target fail. **We do not do any error handling of messages passed between client and proxy, and messages passed between proxy and target, so it is recommended that you listen on errors and handle them.**
-* `proxyReq`: This event is emitted before the data is sent.
-It gives you a chance to alter the proxyReq request object.
+* `upstreamReq`: This event is emitted before the data is sent.
+It gives you a chance to alter the upstreamReq request object.
 Applies to "web" connections
 * `proxyReqWs`: This event is emitted before the data is sent.
-It gives you a chance to alter the proxyReq request object.
+It gives you a chance to alter the upstreamReq request object.
 Applies to "websocket" connections
-* `proxyRes`: This event is emitted if the request to the target got a response.
+* `upstreamRes`: This event is emitted if the request to the target got a response.
 * `open`: This event is emitted once the proxy websocket was created and piped into the target websocket.
 * `close`: This event is emitted once the proxy websocket was closed.
 * (DEPRECATED) `proxySocket`: Deprecated in favor of `open`.